atbcb/usab-uswds/_pages/about/policy/p-shutdown.md

 | Necessary to the discharge of the President's constitutional duties and powers: | 0 |
 | Necessary to protect life and property: | 0 |

-### Brief summary of significant agency activities that will cease during a lapse:
+### Brief summary of significant agency activities that will cease during a lapse

-No agency significant agency activities will be continued during a lapse
+No agency significant agency activities will be continued during a lapse.

-### Brief summary of significant agency activities that will cease during a lapse:
+### Brief summary of significant agency activities that will cease during a lapse

 During a shut-down, the Access Board will not be providing the following services:
 - Complaint processing under the Architectural Barriers Act